What is a Private Money Loan?

 All private lenders must follow federal and state usury laws, and they can be subjected to banking regulations as well.
 Still, not all routine regulations apply to private lenders and the loans they offer.

 One of the most frustrating regulations for private money lenders is the fact that lenders are sometimes subject to limits on how many loans they can hand out if they lack a banking license.
 Most private lenders don’t need such a license because they aren’t a bank or some other type of financial or lending institution.
-Some states set a limit on the total number of loans a lender can offer before they are mandated to obtain a banking license.
+Some states have established limits on the number of loans a lender can offer before they are required to get a banking license.